-One Point Separates These Two A Rated Round Rock ISD Elementaries
+Two A Rated Round Rock ISD Elementaries, One Comparison Worth Making

-Fern Bluff draws from the established neighborhoods of northwest Round Rock near FM 1431.
-Great Oaks serves communities in the Cedar Valley corridor closer to Highway 79.
-Both are doing exceptional work academically, so the decision here is really about neighborhood character, commute patterns, and how much you want to spend.
+Fern Bluff draws from established neighborhoods of northwest Round Rock near FM 1431.
+Great Oaks serves the Brushy Creek area off Great Oaks Drive.
+Both campuses are doing strong academic work, so the choice here is really about which neighborhood fits you.

 Fern Bluff vs Great Oaks: Quick Comparison